MinganB/financial-planning/userguide.md

 # User guide

+Welcome to the Financial Planning App!
+This guide will help you get started, navigate key features, and manage your account.

-Installation and setup guide: [Installation Guide](https://github.com/MinganB/financial-planning/blob/main/README.md)
+You can find the application installation and setup guide here: [Installation Guide](https://github.com/MinganB/financial-planning/blob/main/README.md)

 # Table of contents
 - [Creating an Account](#creating-an-account)